sschlingmann04/CIS4301-Project/README.md

 This will install the required packages specified in the package.json file.

+3. Inside the main directory of the gaming-history-backend folder, duplicate the file ".env.sample" as ".env"

+Inside the .env file, fill in the required information.

 ## Run 🚀

 1. To run, make sure you have the program fully cloned and have run the npm i command to install the required packages for both the frontend and backend folders.